 The 11th annual prize has been awarded to emerging curator Holly Chang.
 Her proposed exhibition, Outside In Inside Out, has been selected as the winning submission and will be presented at Art Gallery of Guelph from September to December 2023.
 The award was presented at a gala ceremony at the Soho House in Toronto on April 12, 2023.

 Created in 2012, the prestigious prize is awarded annually to an emerging Canadian curator.
 By supporting and mobilizing Canadian creative talent, the Middlebrook Prize aims to inspire positive social change through creativity in an era of ongoing and unprecedented economic, environmental, and cultural challenges.
-Maya joins a growing cohort of leaders in Canadian visual arts now numbering 10 Middlebrook Prize winners.
+Holly joins a growing cohort of leaders in Canadian visual arts now numbering 10 Middlebrook Prize winners.

 This year’s Jury comprises: